pluckyporcupine/raylibmosaic/README.md

 # raylib-mosaic

 These are work-in-progress Mosaic bindings for [the raylib gamedev library](https://github.com/raysan5/raylib).
-These bindings are made for only confirmed to be working with raylib-2.6.0.
+These bindings are made for and only confirmed to be working with raylib-2.6.0.

 You can find more information about Mosaic [here](https://github.com/sal55/langs/blob/master/Mosaic/readme.md).

-## Work in progress

-These bindings are still a work in progress.
-They are not battle-tested at all.
-Everything I've thrown at them thus far compiles and runs properly, but there may still be issues.
-These bindings were hand-written and not all of the type signatures have been verified.
-Furthermore, `TraceLogCallback` is likely not fully implemented.

-If you encounter any issues, please open an issue or submit a pull request.
+## Current state

+Only a subset of the bindings have been tested, but that subset gives me reason to believe that most, if not all, of the bindings should work.
+If you find any that don't, open an issue and I will issue a fix as soon as possible.

 ## Quirks